Desairo/STM32_UserGuide/lesson1_intro/README.md

-# Lesson 1: Introduction to Embedded Systems
+# 🌟 Lesson 1: Introduction to Embedded Systems

-Embedded systems are specialized computer systems designed to perform a specific task.
+Embedded systems are **specialized computer systems** designed to perform a specific task.
-They are a combination of **hardware + software**, created for a dedicated function.
+They are a powerful combination of **hardware + software** created for a dedicated function.
-Examples: washing machines, drones, and smartwatches.
+**Examples:** washing machines, drones, and smartwatches.

 ---

-## 🧠 Embedded Processor – The Brain of the System
+## 🧠 Embedded Processor – The Brain of Everything

-An embedded processor consists of a control unit and an execution unit.
+The embedded processor is the **core of the system**, consisting of a control unit and an execution unit.
-It can be a **microcontroller** or a **microprocessor**, depending on the complexity of the system.
+Depending on system complexity, the embedded processor can be either a **microcontroller** or a **microprocessor**.

 ---

-## Microcontroller vs Microprocessor
+## 🔍 Microcontroller vs Microprocessor

 | Feature       | Microcontroller            | Microprocessor            |
 |---------------|----------------------------|---------------------------|